rafaeldevvv/rest-countries-api/README.md

 }
 ```

 This is the function to get the Levenshtein distance between two strings.
-It is kind of complex, so you wanna know how this works you can read [this blog](https://medium.com/@ethannam/understanding-the-levenshtein-distance-equation-for-beginners-c4285a5604f0).
+It is kind of complex, so if you wanna know how this works you can read [this page](https://medium.com/@ethannam/understanding-the-levenshtein-distance-equation-for-beginners-c4285a5604f0).

 ```js
 export default function levDistance(string1, string2) {